HEA - Avocado

 SPS market access barriers

 Australia.
 Australia is New Zealand’s largest export market for avocados.
-The offshore pre-shipment inspection (OPI) programme has been replaced by the Compliance-Based Intervention Scheme (CBIS) which rewards and applies intervention rates based on importer–supplier compliance.
+The offshore pre-shipment inspection (OPI) programme has been replaced by inspection on arrival and the Compliance-Based Intervention Scheme (CBIS) which rewards and applies intervention rates based on importer–supplier compliance.
 The entire supply chain from orchard to postharvest are implementing measures to better manage avocado pests.
-However regular pest interceptions remain for egg and juvenile organisms, where incomplete pest identification results in precautionary actions being taken on potentially non- actionable pests.
+However regular pest interceptions remain for egg and juvenile organisms, over 70% of which are mite related, where incomplete pest identification results in precautionary actions being taken on potentially non-actionable pests.
+In 2024, a MPI Official Assurance Programme was implemented due to detections of leafrollers on avocados and through the 2023-24 season measures were successful in reducing leafroller interceptions to zero.

 China.
 New Zealand gained market access to China in January 2018.
-Trade to China is under an Official Assurance Programme (OAP) overseen by MPI, which requires annual grower, packer and exporter registration as well as pest monitoring and management in orchards and through post- harvest measures.
-Based on feedback from industry, New Zealand Avocado continue to seek improvements in the export programme to ensure practicality and its alignment with existing industry systems.
+Trade to China is under a MPI Official Assurance Programme (OAP), which requires annual grower, packer and exporter registration as well as pest monitoring and management in orchards and through post-harvest measures.
+New Zealand Avocado is seeking improvements in the export programme to ensure practicality and its alignment with existing industry systems.